leanchess/leanchess.github.io/index.md

 * no file or rank labels,
 * no prompt,
 * no input indication (except for DOS editions),
-* OSless editions output all pieces in black and the board in brown,
+* OSless Barebone edition outputs all pieces in black and the board in brown,
-* Barebone edition removes the empty square markings, and
+* Barebone editions remove the empty square markings, and
-* Barebone edition replaces Bs with Os,
+* Barebone editions replace Bs with Os,

 which brings us to: